craigpastro/todoapp/README.md

 Depending on the storage type you want, run one of the following commands.
 ```
-make run  # defaults to memory
-make run-dynamodb
+make run-memory
 make run-mongodb
 make run-postgres
-make run-redis
 ```

 You may need the appropriate storage running.
 If you want to use a container for this purpose you can
 ```
 docker compose up STORAGE_TYPE -d
 ```
-For `dynamodb` and `postgres` the the tables will need to be created first; you can `create-local-dynamodb-table` or `create-local-postgres-table` respectively for this purpose.
-You will need to have `psql` or the aws cli installed.
+For `postgres` the tables will need to be created first; you can `make create-local-postgres-table` for this purpose.
+You will need to have `psql`.

 If everything works properly the service should be listening on `127.0.0.1:8080`.